metaplex-foundation/developer-hub/src/pages/bubblegum/concurrent-merkle-trees.md

 A Merkle Tree is a tree data structure in which each leaf node is labeled with a hash representing some data.
 Adjacent leaves are hashed together, and the resulting hash becomes the label for the node that is the parent of those leaves.
 Nodes at the same level are hashed together again, and the resulting hash becomes the label for the node that is the parent of those nodes.
 This process continues until a single hash is created for the root node.
 This single hash cryptographically represents the data integrity of the entire tree, and is called the Merkle root.

+Most Merkle trees are binary trees, but they do not have to be.
+The Merkle tree used for Bubblegum compressed NFTs (cNFTs) is a binary tree as shown in our diagram.

 {% diagram %}

 {% node %}